InformaticsMatters/okd-orchestrator/docs/source/index.rst

     The reader should have some familiarity with cloud environments (like the AWS `EC2`_ platform) and the RedHat OpenShift Origin/OKD framework.

-    To run the *Simple AWS* example discussed in the :doc:`getting-started-aws`, the user is required to have an AWS EC2 account and credentials to allow API access.
+    To run the *Simple AWS* example discussed in the :doc:`orientation`, the user is required to have an AWS EC2 account and credentials to allow API access.